adamm/umami.is/content/install.md

 HASH_SALT=(any random string)
 ```

+The `HASH_SALT` is used to generate unique values for your installation.

 The connection url is in the following format:

 ```
 postgresql://username:mypassword@localhost:5432/mydb

+postgresql://username:mypassword@localhost:5432/mydb?socket=/var/run/postgresql/

 mysql://username:mypassword@localhost:3306/mydb

+mysql://username:mypassword@localhost:3306/mydb?socket=/var/run/mysql/
 ```

-The `HASH_SALT` is used to generate unique values for your installation.
+Note when using the socket method, a hostname is still required but the value is ignored.
+See Prisma docs for [PostgreSQL](https://www.prisma.io/docs/concepts/database-connectors/postgresql#connection-details)
+and [MySQL](https://www.prisma.io/docs/concepts/database-connectors/mysql#connection-details) for all available database
+configuration options.

 ### Build the application